Short sentence recommended for former Trump campaign adviser | New Country 923

 Prosecutors also detail a series of difficult interviews with Papadopoulos after he was arrested in July 2017, saying he didn’t provide “substantial assistance” to the investigation.
 Papadopoulos later pleaded guilty to lying to the FBI as part of a plea deal.

 The filing recommends that Papadopoulos spend at least some time incarcerated and pay a nearly $10,000 fine.
-His recommended sentence under federal guidelines is zero to six months, but prosecutors note a similar defendant in the case spent 30 days in jail for lying to the FBI.
+His recommended sentence under federal guidelines is zero to six months, but prosecutors note another defendant in the case spent 30 days in jail for lying to the FBI.

+Papadopoulos has played a central role in the Russia investigation since its beginning as an FBI counterintelligence probe in July 2016.
+In fact, information the U.S. government received about Papadopoulos was what triggered the counterintelligence investigation in the first place.
+That probe was later take over by Mueller.

+Papadopoulos was also the first Trump campaign adviser to plead guilty in Mueller’s investigation.